What is Art & Design?

-BFA, Graphic Design option.
-This major provides students with a comprehensive understanding of graphic design by facilitating the development of their conceptual, aesthetic, technical and collaborative skills in the context of practical problem-solving experiences.
-Students in the graphic design program create printed and electronic communication that includes: web sites, illustration, corporate logos and identity systems; posters; publications; packaging; exhibitions; animation; and mobile media applications.
+This major provides you with a comprehensive understanding of graphic design by facilitating the development of their conceptual, aesthetic, technical and collaborative skills in the context of practical problem-solving experiences.
+As a student in the graphic design program, you will create printed and electronic communication that includes: web sites, illustration, corporate logos and identity systems; posters; publications; packaging; exhibitions; animation; and mobile media applications.

-BFA, Art and Design option.
 The BFA in art and design is a combination of studio art and graphic design.
-This option is designed for motivated students with interest in developing both their graphic design and studio art abilities.
-The program is designed to meet a variety of student needs through art courses in graphic design, art history, painting, sculpture, printmaking, ceramics, drawing, and photography.
+This option is designed for motivated students with interest in developing both your graphic design and studio art abilities.
+The program is designed to meet a variety of needs through art courses in graphic design, art history, painting, sculpture, printmaking, ceramics, drawing, and photography.
 This BFA option provides a foundation in the theory and practice of art and design exploring the creation of images, video, sound, and three-dimensional forms across a broad spectrum of media artifacts.
 Through the program's breadth and variety, students are encouraged to develop their skills and broaden their knowledge in courses that prepare them for graduate school and a range of careers in graphic design and visual art.

 In this Section: